remy/cssprefix/README.md

 # CSS Prefix

+Just a precusor to this readme: this is just an idea.
+There are already other tools available, my plan is to add to those tools to help developers.

+If this is a daft idea or doesn't have legs, say so.
+If there's better ways of doing something: say so.

+# The Plan

 Plan to build a service for developer to submit a site to that will:

 1. Plug in the missing CSS vendor prefixes